 Who owns Library Carpentry?

 Library Carpentry was originally developed with support of the Software Sustainability Institute and has been incorporated as a Lesson Program with The Carpentries.
-Like Software Carpentry and Data Carpentry, it maintains its own lessons, governance team and Curriculum Advisory Committee.
+Like Software Carpentry and Data Carpentry, it maintains its own lessons, Advisory Group and Curriculum Advisory Committee.

 What is a Library Carpentry Workshop?

 An official Library Carpentry workshop must include our core lessons.
 All workshops that are reported to Library Carpentry are listed in the ‘Upcoming Workshops’ section of this site and range from 1-day to multi-day.
 See What constitutes a Library Carpentry workshop? and Seventy-One Workshops… and Counting for further information.
 Ideally attendees will bring their own laptops to workshops so that skills learned can be replicated after the workshop without the need for any additional setup or software installation.

 Workshops are run by a team.
 Ideally this will consist of: